Which type of room heater is good for health

 That is, the air you breathe when you are using your room heater having a burning heating element in a closed room is rather dry and has very little oxygen, which has many detrimental effects on your health.

-3. Radiant Heaters
+2. Radiant Heaters

-These rays emit heat straight to the surfaces on which they fall, so providing the warmth that is necessary for the space.
+These rays emit heat straight to the surfaces on which they fall, providing the warmth that is necessary for the space.

 Radiant heaters are ideal for providing a short burst of warmth or more targeted heating.
 These heat only what is in front of them and are excellent if you want to warm up only a portion of a room for a short length of time.